 In the event of the death of the patient within three months of the last administration of Ra-223, special precautions will be needed to ensure the safety of personnel if post-mortem examination, embalming or cremation is being considered.
 Handling and storing the body will not pose a hazard provided standard hygiene precautions are followed and no invasive actions are performed.
 Contact your local Nuclear Medicine Department or RPA for further advice.

-For patients treated at Hull and East Yorkshire Hospitals NHS Trust, the Nuclear Medicine department can be contacted on 01482 622125 (Mon-Fri, 8:30am-5pm).
+For patients treated at Hull University Teaching Hospitals NHS Trust, the Nuclear Medicine department can be contacted on 01482 622125 (Mon-Fri, 8:30am-5pm).